Mark Frissora: Appointment to Hertz CEO (2006–2013)

-According to Reuters at the time, "the acquisition is expected to save the merged company at least $160 million annually and cement Hertz's No. 2 position in the global car rental rankings."
-Hertz's shareholder value increased significantly during this period, and by May 2013 Hertz had realized a return of 230% on their shares since going public.

-Frissora credited both the Donlen and Dollar Thrifty acquisitions with enabling Hertz to broaden current market reach, and providing exposure to new markets, via leasing, fleet management consulting, and managing fleet acquisitions and dispositions more efficiently.

 Expansion of Hertz Corporation (2013–2014)

 In May 2013, Frissora announced Hertz would relocate to Estero, Florida from New Jersey, with the new building to combine staff from both Dollar Thrifty and Hertz.
-The relocation was to be completed in 2016.
 By November 2013, Hertz was the "largest publicly traded rental car operator in the United States."
-Hertz stated revenue increases of 34 percent, and up to $10.8 billion, between 2006 and 2013.

-By that time worldwide car rental revenues went up 37% and up to $8.7 billion; U.S. off-airport locations doubled, revenues increased by 45%, and the total number of locations increased from 7,600 to 11,200.
+By that time the total number of locations increased from 7,600 to 11,200.
 In 2014 Reuters wrote that Frissora was "credited for the shrewd acquisitions that helped Hertz to grow into a $12.7 billion company - more than two-and-a-half times its value when it listed in 2006, shortly after Frissora took the helm."

 In the summer of 2014, activist investors at Hertz asserted they lacked confidence in management due to reported "accounting mistakes and internal control issues".
 Consequently, activist investors pushed for board and management replacements including Frissora.
 Citing personal reasons, he resigned as CEO, chairman, and director on September 8, 2014.
 Frissora officially left the roles in November that same year.
 Hertz reported Frissora's departure was "without cause".

+In 2020, the SEC charged Frissora with aiding and abetting when filing financial disclosures while he was CEO of Hertz.
+In August 2020, Frissora agreed to pay nearly $2 million to settle the charges.